kenatiod/MUT/Understanding Machine Understanding.md

 ### 4.1 -- Motivations and key principles

-The Multifaceted Understanding Test Tool (MUTT) was born out of a recognition of the limitations of existing AI evaluation frameworks, particularly the Turing Test, in assessing the depth and breadth of machine understanding.
+The purpose of this book is to propose the Multifaceted Understanding Test Tool (MUTT), which was born out of a recognition of the limitations of existing AI evaluation frameworks, particularly the Turing Test, in assessing the depth and breadth of machine understanding.
 While the Turing Test has been a seminal benchmark in AI history, its focus on surface-level imitation of human conversation fails to probe the underlying cognitive capabilities that are the hallmarks of genuine understanding.
 The central purpose of this book is to propose development of this new testing framework in order to ground future discussions of machine understanding.

 The key principles guiding the development of the MUTT are: